ionic-team/ionic-io-docs/push/ios.md

 ### 1.2: The App ID

-iOS applications installed on your development devices require an App ID.
+iOS applications installed on your development devices require a custom iOS App ID (not to be confused with your Ionic App ID).
 For this example, you may use an ID that you have already created, or create a new one.
 We'll describe how to create a new one below.

-<strong>Note: </strong> As a convention, App ID's are represented as a reversed address (for example
+<strong>Note: </strong> As a convention, iOS App ID's are represented as a reversed address (for example
 `com.ionicframework.IonicPushApp`).

 * Go to the <a href="https://developer.apple.com/membercenter/index.action">Apple Developer Center</a>.